exasol/row-level-security/doc/user_guide/user_guide.md

 * User is allowed to create sessions (`GRANT CREATE SESSION`)
 * User can execute `SELECT` statements on the Virtual Schema (`GRANT SELECT`)

+## Public Data

+To recap: data in an RLS-protected schema is publicly readable if

+* either the table does not use any of the RLS protection mechanisms
+* or the table is protected with [role-based security](#role-based-security) and selected rows are assigned to the special "public role"

 ## Background Knowledge

 ### Connection Types